melonmanchan/tools-programmer-homework/README.md

 # My notes

+All in all this was a really fun exercise!
+I've never done anything with 6502 assembly before and first I was a bit scared at first but it turned out to be more pleasant of an exercise than I thought, honestly.
+Writing rust is real refreshing after years of Typescript...

 ## Major things I left out

 I didn't bother adding labels, I had enough of looking at the disassemble